-Where a financial entity or an ICT third-party service provider acting on behalf of the financial entity outsources all its activity to an ICT third-party service provider, the ICT third-party service providers to that ICT third-party service provider should be treated as a direct ICT third-party service provider of the financial entity or of the ICT third-party service provider, respectively.
+A register of information should be maintained and updated by financial entities including where a financial entity outsources all its activities to another entity, as the maintenance of the register of information contributes to the operational resilience of that financial entity.
+Therefore, where an entity is acting on behalf of a financial entity for all the activities of the financial entity (including the ICT services), the direct ICT third-party service providers to that entity should be recorded in the relevant templates of the register of information of the financial entity.
+In such case, the entity is only registered as an entity maintaining the register.

 To allow transparency and comparability of contractual arrangements and the ongoing monitoring of those arrangements, the register of information should focus on the operational links between the financial entities and the ICT third-party service providers.
 To that end, the register of information should use four keys, which, among others, linking relevant data to each other across the templates of the register of information: (i) the reference number of the contractual arrangement between the financial entity signing that arrangement and the direct ICT third-party service provider, (ii) an appropriate identifier of financial entities and ICT third-party service providers, (iii) the function identifier, and (iv) the type of ICT services.

 To appropriately document the contractual arrangements between the financial entities and the ICT third-party service providers as required by Regulation (EU) 2022/2554, it is understood that ICT third-party service providers should provide for an identification number which allows for their consistent and accurate identification by the financial entities and by the ESAs, the Oversight Forum, and the competent authorities, when exercising their supervisory powers, including for the designation of critical ICT third-party service providers under Article 31 of that Regulation.
 Concerning legal persons, the LEI and EUID are recognised international and European identifiers ensuring the consistent, unique and robust identification of companies.
-Consequently, either of these two identifiers should be used for the identification of the ICT third-party service providers for the purposes of the application of that Regulation and should be considered as information that is common to all contractual arrangements.
+Consequently, either of these two identifiers should be used for the identification of the ICT third-party service providers established in the Union for the purposes of the application of that Regulation and should be considered as information that is common to all contractual arrangements, whereas the ICT third-party service providers established in third-countries should be identified with LEI only.
 The templates used for the register of information about the ICT third-party service providers should require information on either of these two identifiers for ICT service providers that are legal persons, while allowing natural persons acting in the capacity of ICT service providers to use alternative identification codes.

 Each financial entity, including financial entities from the same group, have their own internal taxonomy of functions depending on their specific business models and internal organisations.
 To allow for a clear monitoring distinguishing between the functions of the financial entities and the ICT services, financial entities should themselves designate relevant functions by using the function identifier at individual level and at group level.

 To enable the operability of the register of information at entity, sub-consolidated and consolidated level across all the financial entities that are part of the same group, financial entities should ensure the correctness and consistency of all the data in that register.
-In particular, to enable such operability, it is necessary to ensure consistency in the consolidation of the identifiers, namely the contractual arrangement reference numbers, the function identifier and LEI and EUID of the financial entities and ICT third-party service providers.
+In particular, to enable such operability, it is necessary to ensure consistency in the consolidation of the identifiers, namely the contractual arrangement reference numbers, the function identifier, LEI of the financial entities and identifiers of the ICT third-party service providers.